danielheyman/crypto-balances/README.md

-Extended from the original package by [@litvintech](https://github.com/litvintech/crypto-balances) to provide API services.
+Extended from the original package by [@litvintech](https://github.com/litvintech/crypto-balances) to provide API services and re-formatted results.

 # Crypto-balances